-- Is a state-based program. - Has purposes which focus on information access through technology and information empowerment through special services. - Emphasizes public libraries but encourages interlibrary cooperation and partnerships among all types of libraries. - Increases emphasis on accountability and evaluation. - Is authorized under 20 United States Code 9101 et seq, as amended (uscode.house.gov/view.xhtml?path=/prelim@title20/chapter72&edition=prelim), incorporated by reference.
-The general administrative requirements may be found in 45 Code of Federal Regulations Part 1183 (gpo.gov/fdsys/granule/CFR-2005-title45-vol3/CFR-2005-title45-vol3-part1183), incorporated by reference.
+- Is a state-based program. - Has purposes which focus on information access through technology and information empowerment through special services. - Emphasizes public libraries but encourages interlibrary cooperation and partnerships among all types of libraries. - Increases emphasis on accountability and evaluation. - Is authorized under 20 United States Code 9101 et seq., as amended (uscode.house.gov/view.xhtml?path=/prelim@title20/chapter72&edition=prelim) (as of April xx 2019), incorporated by reference.
+The general administrative requirements may be found in 45 Code of Federal Regulations Part 1183 (gpo.gov/fdsys/granule/CFR-2005-title45-vol3/CFR-2005-title45-vol3-part1183) (as of April xx 2019), incorporated by reference.

 Florida's grant program is based on the purposes of LSTA and the needs of Florida residents and libraries.
-It is developed from the goals and outcomes provided in Florida's Library Services and Technology Act long-range plan,

-(dos.myflorida.com/media/698097/lstaplan2018-22.pdf), incorporated by reference.
+It is developed from the goals and outcomes provided in Florida's Library Services and Technology Act long-range plan, (dated June 2017) (dos.myflorida.com/media/698097/lstaplan2018-22.pdf), incorporated by reference.
 Grant projects must clearly fit in with both the LSTA purposes and priorities as listed in Section IX and Florida's long-range plan.
+The Division may identify priorities for funding in a specific year.